-After Cohort 1 go-live, formal release management will begin as part of the ongoing support model and governance.
+After Cohort 1 go-live, formal release management began as part of the ongoing support model and governance.
 Workday releases product updates every March and September.
-Requests for changes to Workday will be noted and addressed within the formal release management processes that will be launched.
-The process will be defined as part of the Center of Excellence that will be established to support the system after go-live.
+Requests for changes to Workday are noted and addressed within the formal release management processes that are launched.
+The process is defined as part of the Center of Excellence that will be established to support the system after go-live.

 What criteria were used in decision making?

 Guiding Principles for the project have been established that govern the approach the teams will take.
 Institution leaders are empowered to represent their organizations process needs and confirm that the business processes can work for their institutions.

 What is Workday?